kushpatelj86/CPSC-455-Project/README.md

-# SecureChat
+# Kush In Tech Chat

-SecureChat is a real-time chat system built with Node.js and WebSockets.
+Kush In Tech Chat is a chatting system built with Node.js and WebSockets.
 It supports user authentication authentication with strong password requirements, message encryption, rate limiting, and limited logging attempts.
 It uses a secure WebSocket connection (wss://) over HTTPS.
 This chat applications gives users option to send it to everyone or individuals

 ## Features